chrisbpawsey/hpc-intro/_episodes/030-transferring-files.md

 `scp` is useful, but what if we don't know the exact location of what we want to transfer?
 Or perhaps we're simply not sure which files we want to tranfer yet.
 `sftp` is an interactive way of downloading and uploading files.
-Let's connect to a cluster, using `sftp`- you'll notice it works the same way as SSH:
+Let's connect to a remote system using `sftp`, you'll notice it works the same way as SSH:

 ```
-sftp yourUsername@remote.computer.address
+sftp yourUsername@login.cirrus.ac.uk
 ```
 {: .bash}